htc-ccis2591/dom-access/README.md

 }
 ```

 You can also use array notation to access individual items.
 Note:  Before using syntax like this, it is a good idea to first check that you actually got items back.
-(See Listing 4.3.4 in the text.)

 ```
 para1 = paras[0];